 Int x = 108;

 Octal: It has base eight and allows digits from 0 to 7.
 While assigning an octal literal in the Java code, a number must have a prefix 0.

 int x = 0745;

-It has base 16.
-Hexadecimal allows digits from 0 to 9, and characters from A to F. Even though Java is case sensitive, and it also provides an exception for using either uppercase or lowercase characters in the code for hexadecimal literals.
+It has a base of 16.
+Hexadecimal allows digits from 0 to 9, and characters from A to F. Even though Java is case sensitive, it also provides an exception for using either uppercase or lowercase characters in the code for hexadecimal literals.

 int x = 0X123Fadd;

 It can be specified in binary literals, that is 0 and 1 with a prefix 0b or 0B.

 One thing to keep in knowledge is that the prefix is used before adding any integer literal.
 This prefix gives a direction by specifying the base.
 Also, the integer literal can also have a suffix namely U and L representing unsigned or long.
 And as mentioned above, the U and L could be either in uppercase or lowercase.

 upGrad’s Exclusive Software and Tech Webinar for you –